-Learn the mass marketing definition covering its nature, media and evolution and how it utilization of one basic marketing strategy for success.
+Learn the meaning of mass marketing covering its nature, media and evolution and how it utilization of one basic marketing strategy for success.

 The Definition of Mass Marketing

-This type of marketing, also known as undifferentiated marketing, is the utilization of one basic marketing strategy for an entire market.
+This type of marketing, also known as undifferentiated marketing, is the utilization of one marketing strategy for an entire market.
 It involves the use of mass media and mass distribution for reaching out to the general public at large.
-This type of marketing allows maximum exposure of the product as it is targeted at the masses.
+This marketing type allows maximum exposure of the product as it is targeted at the masses.

 The nature of mass marketing method is completely opposite to niche marketing.
 In niche marketing only a specific group of individuals are targeted.
 Here the business marketer does not conduct a market research to find out its niche market.
 He markets the products to the general audience as the products that are on offer are needed or wanted by people at large.
 Bread, toothpaste, soda and other consumer goods are good examples.